DaveSenn/AspNetPerfTest/README.md

     sudo apt install libpq-dev

-Optionally run `python initialize_db.py` in be_sanic to create the tasks table.
+Optionally run `python initialize_db.py` in database/ to create the tasks table.
 (Or create the table yourself in your preferred manner).
 Note on some systems you made need to run the equivalent of: